mcarvin8/xml2json-disassembler/README.md

 ```

 Reassemble all of the JSON files in a directory into 1 XML file. **Note:** You should only be reassembling JSON files created by the `XmlToJsonDisassembler` class for intended results.
 The reassembled XML file will be created in the parent directory of `filePath` and will overwrite the original file used to create the original disassembled directories, if it still exists and the `fileExtension` flag matches the original file extension.

+## Ignore File

+If you wish, you can create an ignore file to have the disassembler ignore specific XMLs similar to a `.gitignore` file.

+The disassembler uses the [node-ignore](https://github.com/kaelzhang/node-ignore) package to parse ignore files that follow [.gitignore spec 2.22.1](https://git-scm.com/docs/gitignore).

+By default, the XML disassembler will look for an ignore file named `.xmldisassemblerignore` in the current working directory.
+Set the `ignorePath` flag to override this ignore path when running the XmlToJsonDisassembler class.

 ## Logging